-It is necessary to consider how to set a premium which is consistent with the actual condition of bank capital and risks.
+It is necessary to consider how to set a premium that is consistent with the actual condition of bank capital and risks.
 Theoretically, option-pricing theory has often been used to calculate the expected burden on deposit insurance, yet we must verify the validity of doing so in the context of using data for Japan.
 Once information disclosure has become more widespread, it is highly likely that a method using stock market information (such as stock price and implied volatility) would work more effectively.
-However, in a situation where disclosure is insufficient and information asymmetry between financial institutions and their creditors considerable, we might have no choice but to rely on individual research and evaluation by a third party such as the Deposit Insurance Corporation.
+However, in a situation where disclosure is insufficient and information asymmetry between financial institutions and their creditors considerable, we might have no choice but to rely on individual research and evaluation by a third party such as the DIC.
 Moreover, it is also necessary to consider a complementary relationship between the deposit insurance system and prompt closure standards.

-(3) Specific approach to systemic risks
+3. Specific approach to systemic risks

 It is desirable to pursue research on the mechanisms through which systemic risks emerge such as the failure of one bank leading to insolvency contagion by way of reducing the franchise value of other banks, and also to examine the possibility of establishing a charge system (micro and macro approach) that adjusts externality.
-It would also be beneficial to utilize the incentive compatible approach and consider the possibility of combining various systems such as banks being asked to report private information they have in setting the deposit insurance premium.
+It might also be beneficial to utilize the incentive compatible approach or consider the deposit insurance system in which banks are asked to report their private information.

 As we mentioned at the beginning, it should be noted that blueprints of future financial system designs indicated in this paper are optimal only under certain conditions.
-In the process of developing specific system designs, we need to assume a kind of game theoretical framework which takes account of incentives and the behavior of public intervention entities (the regulatory and supervisory authorities and safety net providers).
+In the process of developing specific system designs, we need to assume a kind of game theoretical framework that takes account of incentives and the behavior of public intervention entities (the regulatory and supervisory authorities and safety net providers).
 While we have assumed that the government, central bank, and other entities all have a certain level of monitoring capability, we have not evaluated the capability of each.
-What is needed is to ascertain the possibility of this assumption turning real.
+What is needed is to ascertain the possibility of this assumption turning into reality.